A Home for the 2SLGBTQIA+ Community

 A New Era

-With 35 years of community work under our belts, PEERS Alliance has tirelessly supported the 2SLGBTQIA+ community since its inception as the AIDS PEI Community Support Group in 1990.
+With 35 years of community work under our belts, PEERS Alliance has tirelessly supported the 2SLGBTQIA+ community since its inception as the Aids PEI Community Support Group in 1990.
 We have grown into a vital hub for sexual health education, harm reduction, and community-building.
 By purchasing our building in the heart of Charlottetown, we move into a new era where we have the opportunity to ensure that the 2SLGBTQIA+ community has a safe and vibrant home for years to come.

 • "Without the PEERS Outreach Team, we would lose touch with so many clients.
 The work they do to connect with people is not something we have the capacity to do, and it is so appreciated.
 At times, clients feel more comfortable working with PEERS staff, and it's been a great tool to use for rapport building and having clients take the first step in their case plan."